Freedom of religion in Morocco: Education

 By law, all publicly funded educational institutions must teach Sunni Islam in accordance with the teachings and traditions of the Maliki-Ashari school of Islamic jurisprudence.
-Foreign-run and privately funded schools have the choice of teaching Sunni Islam or of not including religious instruction within the school's curriculum.
+Foreign-run and privately funded schools have the choice of teaching Islamic or of not including religious instruction within the school's curriculum.
 Private Jewish schools are able to teach Judaism.

 The constitution also establishes that public television stations must dedicate five percent of their programming to Islamic religious content, and that they must broadcast the calls to prayer five times a day.

 Muslim citizens often study at private Christian and private Jewish schools, reportedly primarily because these schools maintained a reputation for offering superior education.
 According to school administrators, Muslim students constitute a significant portion of the students at Jewish schools in Casablanca.